teksi/wastewater/docs/en/admin-guide/interlis-io/index.rst

 Once you're happy with the import options, confirm the dialog to persist the changes to your database.

-If the import was successful a green confirmation message appears.
+If the import was successful a green success message appears.